-Visit the historic city of Cologne, Germany, in November or February and experience the sights and sounds of the annual Carnival.
-This lively event is also known as ‘the fifth season of the year’ where the city’s residents and visitors take to the streets for colorful parades and street parties.
-The downtown area of the city is drowned in exciting costumes, music and ginormous crowds.
+If you’re planning a November or February visit to Cologne, you will experience the sights and sounds of the exciting, traditional Carnival.
+This lively event is also known as ‘the fifth season of the year’, during which the city’s residents and visitors take to the streets for colorful parades and street parties.
+The downtown area of the city is flooded with exciting costumes, music and ginormous crowds.

-The carnival is suspended during Advent and Christmas, but regains momentum again in February.
+The carnival is suspended during the holidays, but starts up again in February.
 Events consist of a week’s worth of celebration known as ‘the Crazy Days’, including Women’s Carnival Day and the Parade.
-It all culminates with the Rose Monday Parade.
+It all culminates with the Rose Monday (Rosenmontag) Parade.

 Women’s Carnival Day (Weiberfastnacht)At the Women’s Carnival Day, you can experience the party the way it was historically.
 Early in the morning on the commute to work, you’ll spot several local women in lavish fancy dress.
 According to tradition, women at the street parties may approach any man and give them a festival kiss known as a Bützje.
 But not all men will get a kiss!
 Women can also choose to come with a pair of scissors and cut off a man’s tie.